 Photographs: taken at the fishing villages of Tokawa and Nagasakibana,

 by Koji Ikuma, with Fuji X-T1 and Xenon 25mmF1.4

-Fifth photo (two photos of landscapes of past Tokawa Town) and sixth photo (two photos of the exhibition of the museum) from the top; Courtesy of the Tokawa ‘Mini’ Folk Museum.
+Fifth Photo (two photos of old Tokawa Town in the early 20th century) and Sixth Photo (two photos taken at the museum): Courtesy of the Tokawa ‘Mini’ Folk Museum.